The Binary Expansion Randomized Ensemble Test (BERET)

 In this paper, we introduce an ensemble approach and a binary expansion randomized ensemble test.
 The ensemble approach uses both the sum of squared symmetric statistics and the distance correlation test.
 It shows better power in linear and local settings while maintaining power for other dependence structures.
 Moreover, it can be easily generalized to an independence test for the multivariate setting, the binary expansion randomized ensemble test.
 By random projections, the BERET transforms the multivariate independence testing problem into a univariate testing problem.
 The BERET also maintains the clear interpretability of the maximum binary expansion testing.

 Simulation studies suggest that the power of the BERET is advantageous compared with a range of competitors considered in many meaningful dependence structures.
 Investigation of three data examples shows that the BERET reveals hidden dependence structures from the data while maintaining a level of power similar to the best of the competing methods.
-In addition, the performance of the method is relatively less affected by the existence of noise variables and a decrease in sample size.